-MusixT_EX, PMX, M-Tx, Musixlyr, Musixser and the Postscript slurs are now now installed and ready to use.
+MusixT_EX, PMX, M-Tx, Musixlyr, Musixser and the K type PostScript slurs are now installed and ready to use.
 There will be some files left over in your temporary directory, but you don't need any of them for running MusixT_EX on a Windows platform.